-In this article, you'll learn about the importance of sender authentication, including:
+In this article, you'll learn about the importance of sender authentication.

 Authentication & DNS changes

-Your digital marketing reputation is critical to the receptivity and deliverability of your email marketing messages.
+Your digital marketing reputation is critical to the deliverability of your email-marketing messages.
 So there are some steps that you can take to mitigate factors that could negatively affect your reputation.

-The bottom line is that your mailing recipients want to be assured that any mailings from your organization are actually coming from your organization.
-This sort of email authentication helps protect your recipients from fraudulent email (e.g. phishing scams or other types of spam).
+It's important to your reputation that your recipients know that mailings from your organization are actually coming from your organization.
+This sort of email authentication helps protect your recipients from fraudulent email (e.g., phishing scams or other types of spam).